Future Planning for Tomorrow’s Leaders

 Important wetlands were enhanced to promote harmony between the built elements and existing ecosystem, and to create a pedestrian friendly natural environment that extends through the campus.
 When fully implemented, the phased project will support six academic buildings organized around a central courtyard and five buildings that will engage the local community businesses.

-The master plan set a vision for principals, themes, and goals that the new campus would follow as it develops over the next 50-plus years.
+The comprehensive plan set a vision for principals, themes, and goals that the new campus would follow as it develops over the next 50-plus years.